dbart01/DBBenchmark/README.md

 DBBenchmark
 ===========

 An Objective-C/C framework designed for extremely simple and easy benchmarking during development.
-Easily integrate into your project using the static library DBBenchmark.framework and include in your source:
+Easily integrate into your project using the static library DBBenchmark.framework and import in your source:
 ```objc
 #import <DBBenchmark/DBBenchmark.h>
 ```